algmarques/masked_norm/README.md

 To see how you can reproduce the batch, group, layer, or instance normalization procedures with masked normalization take a look at the `test` subdirectory.
+Note that the variance estimator of the official Pytorch implementations of these layers is biased.

-If, either by chance or design, a collection of samples is constant, the proposed `masked_norm` and `affine_masked_norm` implementations ignore this collection, and pass the values along unaltered.
+If, either by chance or design, a selection of samples is constant, the proposed `masked_norm` and `affine_masked_norm` implementations ignore this selection, and pass the values along unaltered.

 To run the test suite: